dHeinemann/What-The-Hex/readme.markdown

 What The Hex? automatically takes and displays a screenshot when opened, allowing you to click away at that little pixel and get the desired Hex and RGB information.

 ##Download
-Installers for What The Hex? can be downloaded [here][2].
+The latest version of What The Hex? is v1.02.
+Installers can be downloaded [here][2].

 ##Requirements
 The project is written in C#, with the .Net 4.0 framework.

 ##Future features
-* Easier panning/scrolling of screenshot using right-click, the spacebar, or similar.
+* Easier panning/scrolling of screenshot using right-click, the spacebar, or similar, like in The GIMP.
-* Screenshot zooming

 ##Changelog
 Information about the latest version of What The Hex? and the changes